forrestyishichen/cmpe202-jinsho/Weekly-Meeting-Minutes.md

  ### 2. What is the team going to do next week?
  We will continue the work as scheduled.
 We will add more scenarios to the game.
  Jingduo Huang will continue to record meeting minutes and value.
 Besides, she will try to find some background music for the game.
 Yishi Chen is working on updating task board and Cumulative Flow Diagram / Burndown Chart.
+And he will also draw longer background in the next week.
 Yilin Miao will implement GitHub Activity (Commit History) and update wiki journal entry, and minutes.
  ### 3. What are the current blockers/challenges the team is facing?
- We are trying to integrate all components together(such as voice, background, person...) right now.
-But there are some bugs and we are still trying to fix it.
+ We haven't integrated all components together(such as voice, background, person...) right now.
+We are still working on it.